Tommy Sands: 20th Century Fox

 Sands' teen idol looks landed him a motion-picture contract with 20th Century Fox to star in a 1958 musical drama called Sing, Boy, Sing, the feature film version of "The Singin' Idol".
 Fox had enjoyed success with films starring other teen idols such as Elvis Presley and Pat Boone but Sing, Boy, Sing was a financial failure.
+It did though get a worldwide release which gave Sands some international recognition and was well reviewed, notably in the LA Times.

-Sands appeared on CBS Television on January 9, 1958 in an episode of Shower of Stars, and played another singing star in "The Left-handed Welcome" for Studio One in Hollywood (1958).
+Sands appeared on CBS Television on January 9, 1958, in an episode of Shower of Stars, and played another singing star in "The Left-handed Welcome" for Studio One in Hollywood (1958).

 Sands supported Pat Boone in a musical for Fox, Mardi Gras (1958), which was a moderate hit.
 He also released the albums Sands Storm (1958), This Thing Called Love (1959), and When I'm Thinking of You (1959).

-Sands appeared in the 1960 episode of Wagon Train titled "The Larry Hanify Story", and also a later Wagon Train episode in 1963, "The Gus Morgan Story".
 His later albums included Sands at the Sands (1960) and Dream with Me (1960).
 From May to November 1960, he served in the United States Air Force Reserves.

 Later films

 Sands' second lead role in a feature was in the teen comedy Love in a Goldfish Bowl (1961) with Fabian Forte, which was not a success.
 More popular was a fantasy musical he made at Disney, Babes in Toyland (1961), co-starring Annette Funicello.
 That year he and Funicello sang the Sherman Brothers' title song from the Walt Disney release of The Parent Trap.

-Sands guested starred on "The Inner Panic" for The United States Steel Hour and was one of several pop stars who played US Rangers in Fox's The Longest Day (1962).
+Sands guest starred on "The Inner Panic" for The United States Steel Hour and was one of several pop stars who played US Rangers in Fox's The Longest Day (1962).

 Sands had married Nancy Sinatra whose father Frank offered Sands a role in Come Blow Your Horn but he turned it down.
 Sands studied acting in New York.

 Sands appeared alongside Fred Astaire in "Blow High, Blow Clear" for Alcoa Theatre (1963).
 On May 14, 1963, Sands appeared, along with Claude Akins and Jim Davis, in "Trapped", one of the last episodes of NBC's Laramie western series.
 In the story line, series character Slim Sherman (John Smith) finds an injured kidnap victim in the woods, portrayed by Joan Freeman.
 Dennis Holmes, as series regular Mike Williams, rides away to seek help, but the kidnappers reclaim the hostage.
 Slim pursues the kidnappers but is mistaken as a third kidnapper by the girl's father, played by Barton MacLane.
 Sands played the girl's boyfriend, who had been ordered by her father to stop seeing her.